Justice Bosio

-Justice Bosio (born 2004) is an Australian professional golfer who plays on the WPGA Tour of Australasia and the LET Access Series.
+Justice Bosio (born 2004) is an Australian professional golfer who plays on the WPGA Tour of Australasia and the Ladies European Tour.

 Early life and amateur career

 Bosio was born in Alice Springs, and was introduced to golf by her father after the family moved to Darwin when she was three.
 Her father Luke, a tennis coach, has Italian and Egyptian heritage through his parents.
 A stellar amateur, she finished 3rd at the 2021 Australian Master of the Amateurs, and was runner-up at the Australian Women's Amateur in 2022 and 2023.

 She had some success in the U.S. and won the 2024 Pacific Northwest Women's Amateur Championship after reaching the quarterfinals at the 2022 U.S. Girls' Junior, and a 5th place at the North and South Women's Amateur Golf Championship in 2022 and 2023.

 Bosio also performed well in a number of professional events as a teenager, and finished 11th at the 2022 Women's Australian Open, 6th at the 2022 Australian Women's Classic, and 6th at the 2024 NSW Women's Open.
 She was the leading woman at the 2024 Webex Players Series Hunter Valley, and runner-up woman at the 2023 Webex Players Series Victoria and 2024 Webex Players Series Sydney.

 Bosio represented Australia at the 2023 Espirito Santo Trophy, where her team finished tied 6th alongside the United States.
 She became the number one ranked Australian amateur and received the Karrie Webb Award.